 - Insulation, plumbing, electrical and HVAC.
 Here in the Big Sky area, where temperatures can vary dramatically depending on the time of year, quality insulation as well as a good heating and cooling system is critical not only for comfort, but for energy efficiency.

 - Complete drywall and interior textures; begin exterior finishes and install exterior driveway and walkways.
 Your home’s exterior should reflect your personal style and fit in with the natural surroundings.
 A great designer can help create your home’s unique first impression that also complements the warmth and style of the interior.

 - Hard-surface flooring and countertops, interior trim and windows.
 Consider radiant heat tile — ideal for warming cold feet after a day of skiing.
 Extensive use of south-facing windows not only bring in an inviting abundance of natural light — particularly in the winter — but make a room feel larger than it actually is.

 - Complete mechanical trims, install kitchen and bathroom fixtures.
 The heart of your home, you will likely spend more time in your kitchen than anywhere else in the home, particularly if you enjoy entertaining.
 Choose appliances that combine form and function, while adding elegance to your cooking space.

-- Install mirrors, showers doors and final clean-up; complete landscaping.
+- Install mirrors, shower doors and final clean-up; complete landscaping.
 Take full advantage of the region’s natural beauty with drought-tolerant plants and native landscaping while emphasizing inviting outdoor living spaces that might include water features, hot tubs or pools, a fire pit and or built-in grilling stations.

 - Final inspection and walk through.
 Your custom build team will walk you through your new home to acquaint you with its features.
 This is also an opportunity to spot items that need to be corrected or adjusted, so be attentive and observant.
 A quality builder will guarantee your satisfaction.